Kainmueller-Lab/fisbe/index.md

 ### FS (false splits)

-False split errors are predictions that are not *one-to-one* matched to a ground truth (gt) instance but that primarily lie within a gt instance and not the background.
+FS errors occur when one *gt* instance is covered by multiple *predicted* instances.

+1. localization: *clRecall*
+   - compute *clRecall* scores for all pairs of predicted instances and gt instances
+2. matching: *greedy*
+   - *greedy many-to-many* matching with adaptive algorithm to handle overlaps (see Alg.
+1 in paper)
+3. computation
+   - count for each *gt* instance the additional number of assigned *predicted* instances apart from one correctly matched instance

 ### FM (false merges)

+FM errors occur when one *predicted* instance covers more than one *gt* instance

+1. localization: *clRecall*
+   - compute *clRecall* scores for all pairs of *predicted* instances and *gt* instances
+2. matching: *greedy*
+   - *greedy many-to-many* matching with adaptive algorithm to handle overlaps (see Alg.
+1 in paper)
+3. computation
-False merge errors count the additional number of gt instances that are covered by a prediction instance with *clRecall > 0.5*, aside from one possibly matched gt instance.
+   - count for each *predicted* instance the additional number of assigned *gt* instances apart from one correctly matched instance

 ## Baseline

 To showcase the FISBe dataset together with our selection of metrics, we provide evaluation results for three baseline methods, namely [PatchPerPix (ppp)](https://github.com/Kainmueller-Lab/PatchPerPix), [Flood Filling Networks (FFN)](https://github.com/google/ffn) and a non-learnt application-specific [color clustering from Duan et al.](https://www.biorxiv.org/content/10.1101/2020.06.07.138941v1).
-For detailed information on the methods please see [our paper](https://).
+For detailed information on the methods please see [our paper](https://arxiv.org/abs/2404.00130).

 ## Leaderboard